ibm-cloud-docs/discovery-data/assemble.md

 ### Conditional setting examples
 {: #conditional-examples}

-To anable a section by using a `boolean` condition, use code similar to the following:
+To enable a section by using a `boolean` condition, use code similar to the following:

 ```xml
 <declare type="boolean" name="use_key" initial-value="true" />